LinuxDroidMaster/Termux-Desktops/Documentation/chroot/ubuntu_chroot.md

 ```
 If you've installed a different Desktop Environment you need to replace `startxfce4`.
 For example for KDE Plasma you should replace `startxfce4` with `startplasma-x11`.

 15. Let's run the Desktop Environment.
-Exit chroot environment and download the script with wget on Termux (you can close everything and reopen Termux to be sure you are outside chroot).
+Exit chroot environment and download the script with wget and start it on Termux (you can close everything and reopen Termux to be sure you are outside chroot).
 ```
 wget https://raw.githubusercontent.com/LinuxDroidMaster/Termux-Desktops/main/scripts/chroot/ubuntu/startxfce4_chrootubuntu.sh